imagej/pyimagej/doc/Google-Colab-Basics.md

 Because notebooks are long-running Python sessions, it is possible to run into unexpected behavior: for example, the impact of code that was previously run but then deleted may still have lingering effects.
 If you run into problems, try one or more of the following:

-* The first thing to try is the `Restart session` option under `Run all` in the `Command toolbar`.
-This just restarts the Python kernel and **does not delete your remote instance**, keeping your downloaded files intact
+* To reset the **Python environment**: use the `Restart session` option under `Run all` in the `Command toolbar`.
+This **does not delete your remote instance**, so downloaded files will remain intact
-* If needed, use the `Runtime` section to delete the runtime and start a new one (you will have to re-download and re-install things)
+* To reset the **Gemini chatbot**: Reload the page.
+This should reconnect you to your remote instance, keeping your downloads *and* Python environment intact
-* Reload the page.
-This will discard any notebook changes and chatbot conversation history
+* If you're still having problems: use the `Runtime` section to delete the runtime and start a new one.
+In this case you will have to re-run the full setup

 ### Connecting Files